 Ruling the Company Picnic

-Christmas parties are fairly straightforward, and you likely don’t need extra help to plan your Christmas party bash.
-Your company picnic, however, can improve, and with these steps, you can start hosting an excellent summer party year after year.
+Holiday parties are fairly straightforward, and you likely don’t need extra help to plan your holiday bash.
+Your company picnic, however, may have room for improvement.
+The following ideas can help you host the ultimate team building event year after year.

-Pick out custom balloons, have your employees dress for a carnival, hire a DJ, and rent out a roof for a run carnival themed picnic.
+Shop custom balloons, have your employees dress for a carnival, hire a DJ, and rent out a tent for a fun carnival themed picnic.

-If your picnic is a true picnic, then buy some custom cooler bags.
-Though you won’t necessarily give these to your employees, as there won’t be that many, they are a great way to make the event feel exclusive and keep drinks cool!
+All picnics require a cooler, but you can get custom cooler bags!
+Though you won’t necessarily give these to your employees, they're a great way to make the event feel exclusive and personalized.

 Stainless Steel Water Bottles

-Another option to the stainless steel water bottle is custom, reusable pint cups that have your logo on them.
-These are great if you have hired out a keg or have a punch bowl for your employees to drink from.
+Reusable pint cups are another option to single-use plastic bottles.
+These are great if you've hired out a keg or have a punch bowl for employees to drink from.

-Get your employees to tell each other about the absolute best moment in their lives.
-From personal achievements to family milestones, to trips and more – the best moment in a person’s life tells a lot about someone and is a great, fast way for your employees to get to know one another.
+Invite employees to tell each other about the absolute best moment in their lives.
+From personal achievements to family milestones, to trips and more.
+The best moment in a person’s life will tell a lot about them - a great and fast way for your employees to get to know one another.

 Get everyone to empty out their pockets and purses and use the items found to create logos.
-This will be done in a team and is a great way to challenge your employees to work together creatively.
+This can be done in teams - a challenging way to get employees to work together creatively.

 Choose a famous photo and cut it up into as many pieces as there are employees or employees in each team.
 They will then need to create a copy of this photo that is five times bigger than the original.
-They can use markers, paper, or any other item to do this.
 The goal is for everyone to work together to create a giant copy of the original.

 The goal of this game is to get people to classify each other without using stereotypes.
-They will need to ask each other questions, get to know one another, and so on so that they can group themselves into subcategories, like “dog-lover” or “baker.”
+They will need to ask each other questions, get to know one another and so on.
+Later they'll group themselves into subcategories, like “dog-lover” or “baker.”

 The Great Egg Drop

-Get teams together and have them work out how to create a container that holds an egg and will survive if being dropped at eight feet.
+Have teams create a container to hold one egg and have it survive if dropped from eight feet high.
 This is a great engineering and marketing challenge that will push your employees and encourage teamwork.

 Create an Activity

-A great way to come up with unique activities is to have your employees make one.
-This will help them work together and come up with strategies they can use to build their teamwork with one another.
+A great way to come up with unique activities is to have employees come up with one.
+This will help spark their creativity and strategic skills.

 Offer Prizes to Keep Motivation High

-When it comes to corporate team building activities, one of the best ways to keep your employees motivated (especially the ones who have been through these events a few times) is to offer prizes.
-You can offer some fun, small, customized prizes for runner-up, and then offer something big, like a meal gift card at a great restaurant, for the team that does the best.
+When it comes to corporate team building activities, one of the best ways to keep your employees motivated (especially the ones who have been to a few of them) is to offer prizes.
+You can offer some fun, small, customized prizes for runner-ups and a big prize, like a gift card to a local restaurant, for the team that performs the best.

 Try to judge based on individual merits, however.
 You don’t want to stir up competition between your employees, but rather boost cooperation.